20kilograma/blog/rfi-lfi.md

-# RFI and LFI, how to find them and what’s the difference between them?
+# <center> RFI and LFI, how to find them and what’s the difference between them? </center>